simai/docara/stubs/site/source/docs/en/event-listeners/event-listeners.md

 ## Registering event listeners as classes

 For more complex event listeners, you can specify the name of a class, or an array of class names, instead of a closure.
 These classes can either live directly in `bootstrap.php` or in a separate directory.
-Listener classes should countain a `handle()` method with accepts an instance of `Jigsaw`:
+Listener classes should contain a `handle()` method that accepts an instance of `Docara`:

 > bootstrap.php